Commencement 2016 Information

 Congratulations to our upcoming graduates of Berkeley City College.
-The Berkeley City College graduation ceremony for the Class of 2014, is scheduled for Thursday, May 22, 2014 at 7:00 p.m., in the Zellerbach Auditorium at the University of California, Berkeley.
-Invitations / Tickets are not required to attend the ceremony.
-The Auditorium will open to the public at approximately 6:15pm.
+The Berkeley City College graduation ceremony for the Class of 2016, is scheduled for Thursday, May 26, 2016 at 7:00 p.m., in the Zellerbach Auditorium at the University of California, Berkeley.
+Tickets will be required for graduates and guest to attend the ceremony.
+Graduates do not need to RSVP to attend graduation.
+The Auditorium will open at approximately 6:15pm.
 The ceremony lasts approximately 2 hours.

-Please click here to download the 2014 Graduation Newsletter and click here to download the 2014 Graduation Program.
-The graduation mailing will contain the graduation newsletter & the photography flier.
-You will also receive a courtesy 5-pack of invitations when you pick up your regalia at the bookstore available beginning May 5, 2014.
+Please click here to download the 2016 Graduation Newsletter, click here to download a copy of the photography flyer and click here to download a copy of the graduation program.
+The graduation mailing that the graduates receive will contain the graduation newsletter & the photography flier.
+You will also receive a courtesy 5-pack of invitations & your honor cord (if applicable) when you pick up your regalia at the bookstore available beginning May 6, 2016.

 There are parking garages in the area, which are likely to fill up early.
 Please inform your guests to allow ample time to find parking and keep in mind the possible traffic congestion in the area.
-Please see the map on page 4 of the graduation newsletter for a map of UC Berkeley, which shows several parking areas.
-Keep in mind that many lots will require payment in quarters.
-Also, there will be construction going on around Zellerbach and due to this the MLK Garage will be closed.
+Please see the map on page 4 of the graduation newsletter (link above) for a map of UC Berkeley, which shows several parking areas as well as other transportation options.
+Keep in mind that many parking lots may require payment in quarters.
+Also, there may be construction going on around Zellerbach and can affect some parking areas.

-ticket/invitation, as there is open admission to the auditorium.
-You will receive 5 courtesy announcements when you pick up your regalia at our bookstore.
+You will be given 6 tickets for guests and yourself to attend the ceremony.
+These tickets can picked up from the EOP&S Office on the 3rd floor from May 9th to May 18th.
+After May 18th graduates will be given additional tickets, if needed, up to a maximum of 10.
+If there are still tickets remaining up to the ceremony date, then tickets will be available at the door of Zellerbach Hall until we run out.
+All graduates & guests will need to produce a ticket in order to enter the auditorium.
+You will also receive 5 courtesy announcements when you pick up your regalia at our campus bookstore.
 If you would like to purchase more announcements, you can do so at the bookstore.
-The announcements are sold in packs of five (5).
-Our bookstore is located on the 5th floor in Room 517.
+The announcements are sold in packs of five (5) for $5.
+Our bookstore is located on the 5thfloor in Room 517.
 They can be reach at (510) 981-1012 for more information.

 CAP & GOWN (COMMENCEMENT REGALIA)

-A black gown & cap with a tassel (school colors) is required for all graduates.
-The cap and gown will be available for purchase at our campus bookstore located on the 5th floor after May 5, 2014.
-The regalia purchase is $37.99, which includes the cap, gown, and tassel.
-The cap, gown and tassel set that you purchase is yours to keep; it is not a rental.
+A black gown & cap with a tassel is required for all graduates.
+The cap and gown will be available for purchase at our campus bookstore located on the 5th floor after April 15, 2016.
+The regalia purchase is $35 + tax, which includes the cap, gown, tassel and courtesy 5-pack of Announcements.
+At the commencement ceremony graduates will also receive a BCC Diploma Cover and BCC Zipper Pull.
+The regalia set that you purchase is yours to keep; it is not a rental.
 Since there are no dressing rooms at Zellerbach, you are encouraged to arrive in your cap and gown.

 Honor Students: If you are an academic honor student, your honor cord will be included in your cap & gown set.
 Please refer to the section of this letter regarding “honors at graduation” to see if you are eligible to receive the honor cord (Honors pertains only to Associate Degree candidates).
 Your name will be on an honors list at the bookstore.